Get Quote >>>

 Mistake 1: The Time Of Speeches

-For the sake of the food cravings of your guests it is good to avoid having the speeches before the main meal.
-Hungry guests are restless during speeches and want speaker to finish quickly so they get fed.
+For the sake of the food cravings of your guests it is good to have the speeches after dessert rather than before the meal.
+Hungry guests are restless during speeches and want the speaker to finish quickly so they get fed.
 This makes it harder for the person speaking as they can often sense this vibe in the audience, fed people are much more receptive.
 The only exception to this rule would be when one of the speakers has severe nerves, in this situation the couple will sometimes have the speeches before the meal so the speaker can enjoy the meal rather than it being a time for the nerves to build.

 Mistake 2: Poor Audio

 Some venues have no speaker system or one that is not fit for purpose.
-It's a shame when the people on the back table can't hear the story about the groom getting his chest and eyebrows waxed while on the stag weekend.
-As a side note the groom should always have the stag weekend a few months before the wedding so any removed hair can grow back, photos look better when eyebrows are present.
-Anyway, it's wise to check the venues sound system is sufficient for everyone to hear, and if not you can always make alternative PA arrangements.
+It's a shame when the people on the back table can't hear what is being said.
+It's wise to check the venue's sound system is sufficient for everyone to hear, and if not you can always make alternative PA arrangements (for example with your DJ).

 Mistake 3: Looong Speeches

-It it best to give each speaker a STRICT time limit of 10 minutes.
-People have a short attention span and three speeches lasting this time will total 30 minutes, which is just right for the audience (there is a reason TED talks are 18 minutes).
-Make sure each speaker has practiced their speech and checked the timings.
-In addition to keeping the day on schedule, a strict time limit should force the speakers to be more concise and focus on the gold material, less is more!
+It is best to give each speaker a STRICT time limit of 10 minutes per speech.
+People have a short attention span and three speeches lasting this time will total 30 minutes, which is just right for the audience (there is a reason TED talks are 18 minutes!).
+Make sure each speaker has practised their speech and checked the timings.
+In addition to keeping the day on schedule, a strict time limit should force the speakers to be more concise and focus on the gold material and cut out waffle, less is more!

 Mistake 4: Untested Speeches